orblivion/ntfy/.sandstorm/README_DETAILS.md

 		* https://docs.ntfy.sh/integrations/
 		* https://unifiedpush.org/users/apps/
 * Explain that the Desktop PWA will not work with the Sandstorm version.
 (In the far future, PWAs would be great for Sandstorm)
-* We can't support Desktop Notifications out of the box.
+* We won't support Desktop Notifications out of the box.
 	* Reasons
 		* Sandstorm changes subdomains for grains regularly. ntfy stores its information in the browser, tied to the subdomain.
 So any subscriptions would be lost.
-		* Grains may fall asleep.
+		* Grains may fall asleep so users might miss the notifications.
+(I'm not totally sure about this one.
+Maybe it'll stay awake if you just leave the tab open)
 		* The UI says "notifications not supported" in UI.
 (Perhaps because the reverse proxy is http?
 We'd need to look into it.)
 	* If you're a user and Desktop notifications are a priority, we can look at working around these issues.
 One odd idea is that we could look into users opening an API endpoint in the browser.
 That would at least be a consistent domain.